Skip to main content

 Sleep quality is a primary regulator of the body’s hormonal communication network, influencing everything from energy to mood.

 Consider the tightly controlled rhythm of cortisol, the body’s primary stress hormone.
 Its levels are designed to peak in the morning, providing the energy to start the day, and gradually decline to their lowest point at night, allowing for rest.
-Chronic sleep loss disrupts this pattern, leading to elevated in the evening.
+Chronic sleep loss disrupts this pattern, leading to elevated cortisol levels in the evening.
 This can interfere with the ability to fall asleep and can promote a state of chronic stress, which has wide-ranging negative effects on the body.

-Similarly, in men is closely linked to sleep cycles.
+Similarly, testosterone production in men is closely linked to sleep cycles.
 The majority of daily testosterone release occurs during sleep.
 Studies have shown that restricting sleep to less than five hours a night can significantly reduce testosterone levels, equivalent to aging by 10 to 15 years.
 This reduction can impact muscle mass, bone density, and overall vigor.
 The body’s internal hormonal balance is a delicate ecosystem, and sleep is the environment in which it thrives.

 Intermediate